rcullito/emacsfiles/README.md

 ## What Is Here?

   - straight.el and use-package for a sane package story
-  - modified zenburn theme to get rid of all the red for colors easier on the eyes
+  - modified zenburn theme to get rid of all the red
   - some elisp utils to help with keybindings, multiple scratch buffers, and indentation
-  - A port of Paul Graham's Generalized Variables macros from Common Lisp. `setq` and `setf` taken to another level.
+  - A port of Paul Graham's Generalized Variables macros from Common Lisp. upgraded `setq` and `setf`

 ## Help